 Lofting Your Bed

-Trevecca University partners with Bedloft.com to provide students with a loft rental program.
+Trevecca Nazarene University partners with Bedloft.com to provide students with a loft rental program.
 Although beds are provided, renting a loft is an easy, affordable way to create additional living space in your room.
 Students may preorder a loft at http://www.bedloft.com for easy pick-up on move-in day.
 Lofts may also be rented on move-in day, but quantities will be limited.
-Futons are also available through Bedloft.com.
 To place your order today: visit http://www.bedloft.com.
+Bedloft units are stored on campus.
+Be prepared to transport your Bedloft unit from storage in Benson Hall to your room assignment on the day of move-in.

 The Bedloft product is the only loft construction approved by the university for use in the residence halls.